What's on this page:

 It happens! 🤷♂️

-Whether it’s deleting a comment or correcting something they’ve said, encourage them to sort it sooner rather than later.
+Whether it’s deleting a comment or correcting something they’ve said, encourage employees to sort it sooner rather than later.

-If they’re not sure how to handle the situation, make sure to remind them that the social team are at hand for situations like this!
+If they’re not sure how to handle the situation, the social team is on hand for situations like this, and they shouldn’t be afraid to reach out.

 9. We’ve got your back!